tier4/awkernel/mdbook/src/internal/PCIe.md

 # PCIe

-In this section, we explain functions in [awkernel/awkernel_drivers/src/pcie.rs](https://github.com/tier4/awkernel/blob/main/awkernel_drivers/src/pcie.rs).
+This section explains the functions and structures defined in [awkernel/awkernel_drivers/src/pcie.rs](https://github.com/tier4/awkernel/blob/main/awkernel_drivers/src/pcie.rs).

 ## PCIeTree

-The `PCIeTree` structure is defined as follows.
+`PCIeTree` is a structure for managing a hierarchical collection of PCIe buses.

 ```rust
 struct PCIeTree {